timluh98/FS-Webapp/docs/index.md

 ### Tim Hendrik Luhmann

 About
-: Tim likes Front-end development and visualization in general.
-This is his first web-based python project.
+: I like Front-end development and visualization in general.
+This is my first web-based python project.

 Matr.-Nr.
 : 77211985140